lk-geimfari/awesomo/languages/PYTHON.md

 Instead of using soft-code, Evennia allows you to program using the full power and flexibility of Python - simply extend the provided classes to implement almost anything you can dream of.
 All library code is heavily documented, and there are extensive manuals and tutorials, as well as an active community, to help you on your path to MU* perfection.

-Since Evennia is entirely programmed using Python, the tools used by professional developers across the world at at your fingertips - no need to learn a new language, and perfect for a beginner.
+Since Evennia is entirely programmed using Python, the tools used by professional developers across the world at your fingertips - no need to learn a new language, and perfect for a beginner.
 Collaborate with the same tools you're used to for coding, debugging, and version management.

 <p align="center">
     <a href="https://github.com/evennia/evennia">